pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

 ## Statistical versus interventional distributions
 So far this has been quite high-level, but let's try to pin this down a little.
 In our example, if we were to take a purely statistical approach we could ask "What happened when interest rates were 2%?"
-This is a statistical question because we are basically looking back in our dataset and filtering (or conditioning) upon time points where interest rates were at (or very close to 2%).
+This is a statistical question because we are basically looking back in our dataset and filtering (or conditioning) upon time points where interest rates were at (or very close to) 2%.
 So let's flag up - **conditional distributions are purely statistical quantities**.

 Though the real question we might want an answer to is "What would have happened in the past if we had set the interest rates to 2%?" or "What will happen going forward if we set the interest rates to 2%?"
 Despite the subtle changing of wording, this now radically changes what we have to do in order to answer the question.
 So a key point here is **interventional distributions require causal (not statistical) approaches**.